Top performing software development teams embrace DevSecOps automation

 About the Survey

 The 2017 DevSecOps Community Survey provides visibility into the attitudes of software professionals toward DevOps best practices and the changing role of application security.
-A total of 2,292 IT professions responded to the survey across all industries.
-Of the 412 respondents from the financial sector, 168 came from organizations with more than 500 developers.
+101 respondents from government completed the survey.
 The survey was conducted by Sonatype, Contino, DZone, Emerasoft, Ranger4, and Signal Sciences.
 The survey’s margin of error is ±2.02 percentage points for 2,292 IT professionals at the 95% confidence level.

 Last year developers requested 31 billion components from the Central Repository to manufacture the software applications that run the world.
 Additionally, with more than 120,000 installations, companies around the globe use Sonatype’s Nexus solutions to manage reusable components and improve the quality, speed and security of their software supply chains.
 Sonatype is privately held with investments from New Enterprise Associates (NEA), Accel Partners, Hummer Winblad Venture Partners, Morgenthaler Ventures, Bay Partners and Goldman Sachs.
 For more information, visit: www.sonatype.com